file-vault/file-vault/readme.md

 ### How to run

 #### Reqirements

-- mysql  -uroot -p123456
+mysql  -uroot -p123456
-- sudo apt-get install openssl-devel (this is for openssl.h)
-- sudo apt-get install libmysql++-dev (this is for mysql.h)
-- sudo apt install e2fslibs-dev
-- sudo snap install cmake --classic
+sudo apt-get install libmysql++-dev (this is for mysql.h) sudo apt-get install openssl (this is for openssl.h) sudo apt-get install libssl-dev (this is for openssl.h) sudo apt install e2fslibs-dev sudo snap install cmake --classic